logiclrd/ASPNetCoreDocumentation/ASPNetCoreStreaming.md

 It is also assumed that types will typically be exposed by means of interfaces.
 This is a common practice that enables "mock" objects to be injected into instances to allow automated testing, which can greatly improve code quality.
 You may adapt the examples here to your project's conventions as needed.

-## Controllers

-If you need to stream data from an endpoint in an ASP.NET Core MVC Controller, there is a particular pattern that allows you to avoid buffering.

-With a typical ASP.NET Core Controller endpoint, you simply return a model object of the type you want to be returned.
-When returning an indeterminate number of records that are all of the same type, it is tempting to use `IEnumerable<T>` or `IAsyncEnumerable<T>` to produce an enumeration of items to be serialized to the client.
-However, ASP.NET Core will try to read this enumeration through to its end before it starts writing anything to the client.
-If there is no end, then it will eventually run out of buffer space and fail:
+## Structured Data with System.Text.Json

+If you need to stream a series of objects to be serialized, the ASP.NET Core infrastructure handles the details of this for you.
+You can return an `IEnumerable` or `IAsyncEnumerable` from a controller and it will stream data from it automatically until the data runs out or the client disconnects.

+There may be circumstances in which you want to control the enumeration process more finely, such as linking certain operations in an `IAsyncEnumerable` to other `CancellationToken`s, such as to enforce timeouts.
+In this case, you can return an `IAsyncEnumerable` implementation that yields the desired sequence.
+It is important to include the ASP.NET Core stack's `RequestAborted` cancellation token in your operations, so that if the client disconnects mid-way, this translates to an immediate cancellation of the underlying operation.
+If you need to provide your own reasons for cancellation in addition, such as timeouts, you can use the method `CancellationTokenSource.CreateLinkedTokenSource` to derive a token that will signal cancellation as soon as any of the linked tokens does so.

+## Structured Data with Alternative Serializers

+If your web project is not using System.Text.Json to serialize data, then `IAsyncEnumerable` may not be fully supported.
+For serializers with no async serialization support, ASP.NET Core will attempt to automatically buffer the entire enumeration before sending it to the serializer as a conventional collection.
+This approach can work when the length of the enumeration is fixed and relatively small, but the following circumstances are not compatible with this workaround:

+* You are delivering a very large amount of data.
+* You are delivering data on-demand, and it is important that elements be sent as soon as they are available.
+* Your enumeration does not have an end of its own, and continues as long as the client accepts data.

+In these cases, if you return an `IAsyncEnumerable` from your controller (including one implemented implicitly within a controller method using `yield return`), your service will attempt to buffer all of the data, and will encounter an error such as:

 > System.InvalidOperationException: 'AsyncEnumerableReader' reached the configured maximum size of the buffer when enumerating a value of type 'TestController+<Get>d__4'.
 This limit is in place to prevent infinite streams of 'IAsyncEnumerable<>' from continuing indefinitely.
 If this is not a programming mistake, consider ways to reduce the collection size, or consider manually converting 'TestController+<Get>d__4' into a list rather than increasing the limit.

+In this case, you will need to explicitly implement the enumeration yourself.
+If you are using a serializer that does not have async serialization support, then any object being sent will need to be fully serialized before it can be sent to the client.
+However, by taking charge of the JSON array structure, you can turn each element into an independent object for serialization.
+The enumeration as a whole does not need to be serialized before data can be sent.

+### Controllers

-The solution to this is to serialize the items to the HTTP request body stream yourself.
-To support this, ASP.NET Core provides the type `IActionResult`, which allows you to defer actually producing the result from the controller.
+Typical controller implementations separate handling the request from delivering the result to the client.
+To support situations where the implementation needs tighter coupling to the process of writing results to the client, ASP.NET Core provides the type `IActionResult`, which allows you to defer actually producing the result from the controller.
 At a point in time after your controller's route method has returned, ASP.NET Core will call into the `ExecuteAsync` method of the class implementing the interface when results actually need to be sent to the client, giving over full control over how the data is sent.

+The `HttpResponse` type has an extension method `WriteAsJsonAsync` that will use whichever JSON serializer your project has registered.

 ```
-public class MyActionResult : IActionResult
+public class AsyncEnumerableActionResult<T> : IActionResult
 {
-  IDataSource _dataSource;
+  IAsyncEnumerable<T> _dataSource;

-  public MyActionResult(IDataSource dataSource)
+  public MyActionResult(IAsyncEnumerable<T> dataSource)
   {
     _dataSource = dataSource;
   }

+  static readonly byte[] JSONArrayStart = new byte[] { (byte)'[' };
+  static readonly byte[] JSONArraySeparator = new byte[] { (byte)',' };
+  static readonly byte[] JSONArrayEnd = new byte[] { (byte)']' };

   public async Task ExecuteResultAsync(ActionContext context)
   {
+    await context.HttpContext.Response.Write(JSONArrayStart, context.HttpContext.RequestAborted);

+    bool isFirstItem = true;

+    await foreach (T item in _dataSource.WithCancellation(context.HttpContext.RequestAborted))
+    {
+      if (!isFirstItem)
+        await context.HttpContext.Response.Write(JSONArraySeparator, context.HttpContext.RequestAborted);

+      var itemJson = JsonConvert.SerializeObject(item);

+      await context.HttpContext.Response.WriteAsync(itemJson, context.HttpContext.RequestAborted);

+      isFirstItem = false;
+    }

-    await _dataSource.WriteToStreamAsync(context.HttpContext.Response.Body);
+    await context.HttpContext.Response.Write(JSONArrayEnd, context.HttpContext.RequestAborted);
   }
 }